prochitecture/bpypolyskel/README.md

 - `skeletonize()`

 _skeletonize()_ creates the [straight skeleton](https://en.wikipedia.org/wiki/Straight_skeleton) of the footprint.
-It gets a list of the edges of the footprint polygon, including those of evetual holes, and creates a straight skeleton.
+It gets a list of the edges of the footprint polygon, including those of eventual holes, and creates a straight skeleton.
 This function is called from _polygonize()_, but may also be used independantly.
 See more details in its [documentation](./doc/skeletonize.md)

 ### Note
 The straight skeleton computed by _skeletonize()_ does not provide a straight skeleton in a mathematical sense.
 Several cleaning and merging algorithms repair issues produced by inaccuracies of the footprint and issues in the skeletonize algorithm.
 Its goal is to create a skeleton that fits best for a hipped roof.